Pax Pamir: Reception

+The first edition of Pax Pamir was nominated for several awards, including the Golden Geek Award for Best Card Game for the first edition.
+A Vice article about the cancelled GMT wargame Scramble for Africa mentioned it as a game that took history as a theme while acknowledging the complexity of colonialism and its impact on the modern world.
+A short essay written by Eklund that was included in the box, titled "A Defense of British Colonialism", was criticised and removed in subsequent printings.

-Pax Pamir was nominated for several awards, including the Golden Geek Best Card Game for the first edition, and the Golden Geek Awards for Board Game of the Year, Best Strategy Board Game, and Most Innovative Board Game for the second edition.
-In addition, wargamer.com listed it as one of the best wargames from 2010–2020, and dicebreaker.com named it one of their games of the year.
+The second edition was nominated for the Golden Geek Awards for Board Game of the Year, Best Strategy Board Game, and Most Innovative Board Game.
+In addition, Wargamer listed it as one of the best wargames from 2010 to 2020, and Dicebreaker named it one of their games of the year.
 Reviewers described the second edition as fast-moving and simple to learn, but with a high degree of player interaction and complexity, allowing clever tactics.
 Some also described it as easier to understand than the first edition.
 The art and components were also praised.
 However, some said that it was not for players who disliked harsh games, as players had many opportunities to betray each other.

-The game’s political and historical themes were also commented on.
-Colin Campbell called it “a long way from the expand and exterminate basis of many colonization-era games”, and Dan Thurot said that it calls for empathy, showing the meaning of living in a land fought over by outside invaders.
-Adam Factor stated that the game presents a view of history as fluid and conditional rather than a series of grand events.
+Referring to its political and historical themes, Colin Campbell of Polygon called it "a long way from the expand and exterminate basis of many colonization-era games", and Dan Thurot of Dicebreaker said that it called for empathy, showing the meaning of living in a land fought over by outside invaders.
+Adam Factor of Sprites and Dice stated that the game presents a view of history as fluid and conditional rather than a series of grand events.

+Pax Pamir has been well received as a solo game.
+It ranked number 37 in the BoardGameGeek 2024 People's Choice Top 200 Solo Games poll.